Appeals Procedure (refer to pages 15-17)

-The only bases for an appeal are violations of written AACSB procedures or that the decision appealed is arbitrary and capricious and in substantial disregard of material facts.
+The appeals procedure process is used when there are violations of established AACSB procedures or when an appealed decision is arbitrary and capricious and is in substantial disregard of material facts.

 Accreditation Institution’s Responsibilities